Need help choosing your materials?

 Set the next few courses of stone on top of the first, keeping in mind that you want the inside of the wall to slant back at least 2 inches for every foot of height.
 As mentioned, the front of the wall can be plumb or it can follow the slope.

-Lay stone in successive courses so that they overlap the stone above and below.
+Lay wall boulders in successive courses so that they overlap the stone above and below.
 Avoid creating continuous, straight vertical joints.
 The overlapping pattern will produce a stronger wall giving it the stability it needs to resist pressure from the soil.
 Install long stone that extend into the back fill about every 4 feet horizontally in each course.

 Set the remaining courses of stone in the same manner.
 Remember to let each course of the inside wall jut in an inch or so farther toward the embankment so that the inside face will slant about 2 inches per foot.